MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/dcom-hardening-change-effect.md

 ## Resolution

 To resolve these issues, install the latest cumulative update for Windows on both computers that initiate the connection (the remote console or site server) and receive it (the SMS Provider, distribution point, or remote client).
-Besides enhancing the security, installing the update can ensure the same level of DCOM hardening and the logging capabilities.
+Besides enhancing security, installing the update can ensure the same level of DCOM hardening and logging capabilities.

 The latest versions of Configuration Manager make security changes, so we recommend that you upgrade to [Configuration Manager, version 2203](/mem/configmgr/core/plan-design/changes/whats-new-in-version-2203) or a later version.

 ## DCOM hardening changes

-Back in 2021, the Windows DCOM Server Security Feature Bypass vulnerability was discovered and released in [CVE-2021-26414](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-26414).
-Later, Microsoft released security updates that improve DCOM protocol hardening.
+In 2021, the Windows DCOM Server Security Feature Bypass vulnerability was discovered and released in [CVE-2021-26414](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-26414).
+Later, Microsoft released security updates that improved DCOM protocol hardening.
 However, some applications require a code change to comply with the new security level.
 Therefore, Microsoft addressed this vulnerability with a phased approach, which is configurable by the `RequireIntegrityActivationAuthenticationLevel` registry key.
 See the following timeline:

 |Update release|Behavior change|
 |---|---|